zstyblik/grafana.org/source/blog/temp/clock-plugin-p1.md

 ---
-title: Writing Grafana 3.0 Plugins - Clock Panel
+title: Timing is Everything.
+Writing the Clock Panel Plugin for Grafana 3.0
 author: Daniel Lee
-published_on: April 5, 2016
+published_on: April 8, 2016
 ---

 People have been [asking for a Clock Panel in Grafana](https://github.com/grafana/grafana/issues/1693) so I thought I'd give it a try and at the same time show how to build plugins for Grafana.